 These collective efforts have established the Pittsburgh 2030 District as an example of a financially viable, sustainability focused, multi-sector driven effort that maximizes profitability and prosperity for all involved.
 Through collaboration of diverse stakeholders, leveraging existing and developing new incentives and financing mechanisms, and creating and sharing joint resources, the Pittsburgh 2030 District continues to prove the business case for healthy and high performing buildings.
-Property owners and managers are voluntarly committing their properties to Pittsburgh 2030 District goals; they are not required to achieve the District goals through legislative mandates or as individuals.
+Property owners and managers are voluntarily committing their properties to Pittsburgh 2030 District goals; they are not required to achieve the District goals through legislative mandates or as individuals.

-Achieving he 2030 Challenge targets at a District scale will provide a working model that other cities, towns, and regions can use to reduce costs and resource use while increasing competiveness and efficiency.
+Achieving the 2030 Challenge targets at a District scale will provide a working model that other cities, towns, and regions can use to reduce costs and resource use while increasing competiveness and efficiency.
 While individual buildings have distinct opportunities for reductions and improvements, a District approach provides the opportunity for additional efficiencies across all categories.
 The Pittsburgh 2030 District provides Partners a roadmap and the support they need to own, manage, and develop high performance buildings by leveraging Community and Resource Partners, Green Building Alliance's members and stakeholders, market resources, and by creating new tools, partnerships, and opportunities to overcome current market barriers.
 This type of collaborative action is not only a strategic undertaking to keep Pittsburgh competitive and innovative in the year 2030, but also represents a major investment in Pittsburgh’s future and reflects the collaborative nature of our region.

-Visit our Frequently Asked Questions Section for more information.
+Visit our Frequently Asked Questions section for more information.

-Pittsburgh 2030 District Aggregated Progress
+Pittsburgh 2030 District Aggregated Progress as of 2014